BIOLOGICAL BASES AND TECHNIQUES FOR REGENERATION AND REPAIR

 Stem cells in the adult

 Gene expression profile of mesenchymal cells and methods of molecular characterization.
 Culture and in vitro expansion of mesenchymal cells.
 Functional characteristics of mesenchymal cells: homing and trafficking.
 Stem cells in liver regeneration.
 The stem cells in the regeneration of endocrine disruption.
 The stem cells in the regeneration of the skin.
+Stem cells and myocardial regeneration.
+Endothelial stem cells and vascular repair.

 Lectures will be supported by slides and scientific literature, which will be provided to the students.